Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Results

-The results for the best single subject strategy $\mathcal{A}^s_4$ and best multi-subject strategy $\mathcal{A}^m$ with $M=4$ were compared on the test set and no significant differences were found ($p_{EV}=0.75$, $p_{Dice}=0.71$).
-Taking the multi-subject strategy with $M=4$ omits choosing the right pregnancy as atlas and in experiment 5 we saw that the results are not affected by the presence of atlas images with lower image quality.
-Therefore, we conclude that the multi-subject strategy with $M=4$ is a robust method.
+The results for the best single-subject strategy $\mathcal{A}^s_4$ and best multi-subject strategy $\mathcal{A}^m$ with $M=4$ were compared on the test set and no significant differences were found ($p_{EV}=0.75$, $p_{Dice}=0.71$, $p_{MSD}=0.86$).
+From the results we conclude that the multi-subject strategy with $M=4$ gives the best model, since this strategy omits choosing the right subjects as atlas.
+Furthermore, in experiment 5 we saw that the results are not affected by the presence of atlases with lower image quality.
+Finally, on the test set we find a median $\text{EV}_{\text{error}}$ of 0.29, Dice score of 0.72 and MSD of 1.58 mm.

+Fig. \!\ref{fig:nnunet} shows the results of the comparison with the 3D nn-UNet.
+The nn-UNet is trained on 1) the atlas subjects, 2) the atlas subjects plus images with a ground truth from the validation set.
+For every week GA, the nn-UNet outperformed our approach for segmentation.